New generalisation of Jacobi's derivative formula: Examples of the Schottky relations

 The latter products $\{r_1,r_2,r_3\}$ also satisfy \eqref{SchRelG5}.

-On the base of Remark~\ref{r:rSchottky} one can produce also a group $(P)$ containing odd and even characteristics which are syzygeric in pairs.
-Characteristics $A_1$, $A_2$, $A_3$ are constructed by \eqref{Achars}, and all characteristics in $(A_1 P)$, $(A_2 P)$, $(A_3 P)$ are even non-singular.
-Then Schottky's relation \eqref{SchRelG5} holds.
+On the base of Remark~\ref{r:rSchottky} one can produce a group $(P)$ containing odd and even characteristics which are syzygeric in pairs.
+Let characteristics $A_1$, $A_2$, $A_3$ be constructed by \eqref{Achars}, then all characteristics in $(A_1 P)$, $(A_2 P)$, $(A_3 P)$ are even non-singular.
+Then the Schottky relation \eqref{SchRelG5} holds.